 - 13 x 9 inch cake pan

-- 1 lb lean ground beef I recommend using 93% lean ground beef for this dish.
-If you do not, be sure to drain ground beef after browning.
+- 1 lb lean ground beef Recommend using lean ground beef for this dish.
+If using regular, be sure to drain after browning.

 - 1 cup chopped yellow onion